 Extended Expiration Date Transportation Worker Identification Credential (TWIC)

 Starting August 30, 2012, if you hold a TWIC that expires on or before December 31, 2014 and you are a U.S. citizen or U.S. national you will be able to replace your expiring TWIC with a 3-year Extended Expiration Date (EED) TWIC.
-The EED TWIC is a one-time temporary extension option intended to provide convenience and cost-savings to workers The EED TWIC has a reduced cost of $60 and requires only one visit to an enrollment center.
+The EED TWIC is a one-time temporary extension option intended to provide convenience and cost-savings to workers.
+The EED TWIC has a reduced cost of $60 and requires only one visit to an enrollment center.
 This guidance provides direction to the maritime industry on the eligibility and application process for an EED TWIC.

 Eligibility: